 A: The Graduate School sets a deadline in mid-December for applicants who wish to be considered for their merit awards and fellowships.
 However, because we nominate people for these awards later in January, you will be considered for this funding even if you wait until mid-January to apply – so don’t panic if you can’t get it in “on time”.

-Our final deadline is in early April (in 2015, it’s April 14).
+Our final deadline is in early April (in 2016, it will be April 12).
 However, it is a very, very good idea to apply as early as you can in the whole process, especially if you are interested in any kind of funding.
 Note that you can submit your application without all your recommendation letters and GRE/TOEFL scores having been received (see above).
 The application usually opens in September.

 SOPHAS is the Schools of Public Health Applications System.
 In our department (Environmental Sciences and Engineering) we only accept SOPHAS applications for MPH applicants, and if you wish to apply to the MPH you must use SOPHAS.
 Note that MPH applicants should have a terminal degree (e.g. MD, PhD, JD, DVM) and/or considerable experience working in the public health field.* Once you apply through SOPHAS, you will get an email within a week or so from the UNC Graduate School with instructions on how to proceed with the UNC application.
 You will need to pay the UNC application fee as well as the SOPHAS fee.
 Without the UNC application, your application will not be considered.

 All other applicants (MS, MSPH, MSEE, PhD) should apply directly through the Graduate School.